anandj1/ChatCode/README.md

 GOOGLE_CLIENT_ID=your_google_client_id
 GOOGLE_CLIENT_SECRET=your_google_client_secret
 FRONTEND_URL=your_frontend_url
-4️⃣ Run the Application:
+4️⃣ Run the Application
 sh
 Copy
 Edit
 npm run dev
 # OR
 yarn dev
-Your frontend and backend should now be running locally!
+Your frontend and backend should now be running locally! 🎉

 🚀 Usage
 🌟 Create & Join Rooms – Instantly create a coding session or join an existing one.